Principles of Excellence

 A veteran may be eligible for Chapter 31 benefits if he/she incurred or aggravated a service-connected disability on or after September 16, 1940, which entitles them to DVA disability compensation, and who is in need of vocational rehabilitation because his/her disability creates an employment handicap.
 Under Chapter 31, the DVA pays the cost of tuition, fees, books, equipment, and supplies.
 The veteran also receives a monthly subsistence allowance.

-Vocational rehabilitation may be provided for up to 48 months.
+Veteran Readiness and Employment may be provided for up to 48 months.
 An eligible veteran generally has 12 years from the date he/she is notified of entitlement by the DVA compensation in which to use these benefits.
 The DVA may approve an extension of time and/or length of training in certain cases.
 Disabled veterans are encouraged to contact the nearest DVA office to obtain detailed information and to request a Disabled Veterans Application for Vocational Rehabilitation (VA Form 28-1900).

 DVA Work-Study Program